Ext-Creators/discord-ext-ipc/README.rst

 Running
 -------

 To run the IPC Server, simply run your bot as normal.
-Once the `on_ipc_read` event has been dispatched, run your webserver.
+Once the `on_ipc_readu` event has been dispatched, run your webserver.

 For support join the `Ext-Creators Discord Server <https://discord.gg/h3q42Er>`_.